suneelbandhu/inv_mgmt/README.md

 Inventory-Management-System

-This application was designed to develop and in memory inventory management system.
+This application was designed to develop an in memory inventory management system.

 ##Installation
 ####Dependencies